vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-12-dynamic-type-casting.md

 # 3.12.
 Dynamic Type Casting

-For the dynamic cast, a variable is casted by a postfix expression `as DesiredTypeName`.
+For the dynamic cast, a variable is cast by a postfix expression `as DesiredTypeName`.
 Vala will include a runtime type checking to ensure this casting is reasonable - if it is an illegal casting, `null` will be returned.
 However, this requires both the source type and the